 Choosing to start LEMTRADA infusion treatment for relapsing MS

 There’s a lot to consider before starting or switching your relapsing MS treatment.
-Before you can begin treatment with LEMTRADA, you’ll need to have an honest discussion with your healthcare provider about how you are doing on your current treatment, and if your relapsing MS goals are being met.
+Before you can begin treatment with LEMTRADA, you’ll need to have some important conversations with your healthcare provider (HCP).

 • How often you’re experiencing relapses